-Under its agreement with Med Nautilus, Bezeq International purchased indefeasible right of use, in part non-specific which cannot be specifically attributed, of the communication capacity transferred via the submarine cable system operated by Med Nautilus between Israel and Europe for a period of up to 15 years from the date on which it started using this capacity (with an option to extend the period of use).
+Under its agreement with Med Nautilus, Bezeq International purchased indefeasible rights of use to a particular non-specific part of the communication capacity transferred by the undersea cable system operated by Med Nautilus between Israel and Europe for a period of up to 15 years from the date on which it started using this capacity (with an option to extend the period of use).
 The periods of use are at least until 2017 - 2027, depending on the date of the start of use of the capacity.
 Bezeq International paid for these rights of use in a lump sum payment shortly before the date on which it started using the capacity.